Skip to main content

 • Remove stressors from your dog's life and be careful of overwhelming situations.
 Keep a calm, patient environment and beware of teasing neighborhood children, intimidating dogs, or unnecessary loud sounds.

-• Use supplements such as Harmony to help anxiety.
+• Use supplements such as Harmony/products/harmony to help anxiety.
 You can also invest in pheromone dispensers to help keep your dog calm.

 • When a dog is compulsively biting themselves and hurting themselves, a veterinarian may prescribe medication such as fluoxetine.
 As this can have side effects, be sure to exhaust other options first.
 Alternatively, you can try using the medication as a supplemental tool, while your dog learns other ways to regulate their urges.
 When your dog is successfully rehabilitated, consider weaning them off it safely.